November 12, 2020

-What if we told you there was a way to flip the script on everything you have ever learned about cooking a massive steak like our 40oz Upper Prime Tomahawk that both minimizes risk of overcooking and maximizes flavor?
+What if we told you there was a way to flip the script on everything you have ever learned about cooking a steak that both minimizes risk of overcooking and maximizes flavor?

 However, if you reverse that process and slow it down just a notch, you gain better control of the internal temperature of the meat and vastly increase your chances of edge-to-edge medium-rare steak perfection.